 Information sharing: State courts have different rules on sharing trust claim information with lawsuit defendants.
 Some require disclosure of any claims submitted to trusts during the discovery phase.

-Statutes of limitations: Unlike mesothelioma statutes of limitations, which each state’s laws determine, every asbestos trust fund sets its own limits for filing a claim.
-This period is generally around 2 to 3 years after a mesothelioma diagnosis.
+Trust fund filing deadlines: Every asbestos trust fund sets its own deadline for filing a claim, generally around 2 to 3 years after a mesothelioma diagnosis.

 Mesothelioma Trust Fund Payouts